Best Secured Credit Cards in Canada for 2026

 - Gather your documents: Generally, you need a piece of government-issued ID with your name, date of birth, and address, plus your SIN card.

-- Submit your application: Most banks enable Canadians to submit their applications by phone, by mail, in-person, or online.
+- Submit your application: Most banks allow Canadians to submit their applications by phone, by mail, in person, or online.

 Once you’re approved, you’ll need to make a security deposit to receive your card.
-Some issuers require you to create an account, while others ask for payment by e-transfer or debit card.
+Some issuers require you to create an account, while others accept payment via e-transfer or debit card.
 One thing’s for sure: you can’t make a security deposit with another credit card.

 Transitioning from a secured to an unsecured credit card